jverne/jverne.github.io/_posts/2015-10-14-wherein-the-author-attempts-to-not-learn-python.md

   - learning
 ---

 I recently ran across [an article discussing strategies for learning a new computer language](http://rob.conery.io/2015/10/06/how-to-learn-a-new-programming-language-while-maintaining-your-day-job-and-still-being-there-for-your-family/) (while still having a life) that was both inspiring and a little depressing.
 I agree that success at something as mushy and large as "learn a new computer language" is best approached as a "series of little wins".

 Inspiring, because I recognized many of the techniques the authors uses to bootstrap learning a new language: we both have a similar approach, where we grok enough of the docs and READMES to get a purchase, and build from there.
-This can be a very good way of iteratively building up skill while side-stepping inormaiton overload.
+This can be a very good way of iteratively building up a new skill while side-stepping information overload.
 Experience has taught me that I do not do well trying to sip from a firehose, and I'm at my best taking little the smallest sips.

 <a name="more"></a>